 Read here information from DKMS how they can organise a health availability check without blood collection instead of conventional Confirmatory/Verification Typing.

-Nevertheless, we will not refuse COVID-based cryopreservation requests for those entities or from such regions.
+- Nevertheless, we will not refuse COVID-based cryopreservation requests for all DKMS entities, regardless where a TC or the DC is located (including domestic).

-Unfortunately, the rising number of stem cell products that will never be infused forces us to adapt our requirements for evaluation of any cryopreservation request.
+- Unfortunately, the rising number of stem cell products that will never be infused has forced us to adapt our requirements for evaluation of any cryopreservation request.

 The prerequisites below must be met, in-line with WMDA SEAR Rapid Alert 07-2020:

-- Conditioning must be planned as soon as possible after the product arrives.
-That is, within days (unless local jurisdiction requires certain quarantine periods); for products cryopreserved at the collection units, longer periods apply.
+- Conditioning should be planned as soon as possible after the product arrives.; for products cryopreserved at the collection units, longer periods apply.
 Please provide the scheduled dates for start of conditioning and for infusion with the cryopreservation request.

-- The transplant center must assess and confirm recipient’s final eligibility for immediate transplantation before scheduled start of the donation procedure, i.e. the 1st dose of GCSF or hospital admission for BM collection.
+- The transplant center must assess and confirm recipient’s final eligibility for immediate transplantation before scheduled start of the donation procedure, i.e. the 1st dose of GCSF or hospital admission for BM collection, not only after arrival of the product.
 This must include:

 - Patient’s verification typing results